geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 With serverless functions, the issues of cold start and losing application state comes into the picture.

-Zeet.co is another awesome service where neither the app sleeps if you don’t get requests for 30 minutes nor it is serverless.
+Zeet is another awesome service where neither the app sleeps if you don’t get requests for 30 minutes nor it is serverless.

 > The con here is you get only 1 app free but it gets 1 shared CPU and 1 GB of shared memory.